Ingeniums/ingeneer-2k25-challenges/prompt.md

 connection_info, you fill it in as `{{url}}:{{port}}` make sure it is a string
 8. If anywhere in my input i specify that the challenge is a design challenge, you ignore any connection_info I input, and make sure not to add in in the output yaml
-9. remove any files section I give you as input, and instruct me to put files to be access under `files` on the same directory as `challenge.yml` don't give any instruction on what folder structure to use inside of `files`, just tell me to put it there, display the following folder structure:
+9. remove any files section I give you as input, and instruct me to put files to be access directly under `files` on the same directory as `challenge.yml` all files need to be on the first level of `files` so `src/file.txt` needs to go in `files/file.txt`, display the following folder structure:
     ```bash
     .